 DURATION: year course

 CREDITS: 2

 OPEN TO: juniors

 NCAA: approved

-PREREQUISITE none
+PREREQUISITE: none

-U.S. History is a year-long, two-credit course.
+United States History is a year-long, two-credit course.
 This course is intended to develop in students a deep appreciation and awareness of this country's history.
+A basic chronological order with thematic infusions will be used to cover the significant events that have shaped the country's development from the Civil War to present day.